The best programming languages for the backend

 What types of programming languages are there?

-- High-level languages: High-level languages are the general programming languages for developing software applications.
+- High-levellanguages: High-level languages are the general programming languages for developing software applications.
 These include Ruby and JavaScript, for example.

 - Markup languages: Another type of programming language is the markup language.
-This type of programming language is used to specify the appearance and structure of documents.
+This type of programming language is used to define the appearance and structure of documents.
 Markup languages include HTML and XML, for example.

 The application backend